 The detained people include 13 women and two children.

-On a tip-off that a large number of people will intrude the country from India, BGB conducted a drive and detained them from a mango orchard, said BGB 49 commander Mozammel Hossain.
+Acting on a tip off that a large number of people will intrude the country from India, BGB conducted a drive and detained them from a mango orchard, said BGB 49 commander Mozammel Hossain.

 Momen said there were issues among neighbouring countries in other parts of the world and there were some minor issues with India but major ones were resolved in a very mature way.